Fun and games are essential to a happy childhood – and family time is too! It can be hard to find good board games for kids ages 3-5.

 Fun Board Games for Kids Ages 3-5+ (And Their Parents) to Play As a Family:

 The following are 10 of our favorite games you can play with your little one(s) to have some family fun together, and practice important skills:

 Matching / Memory Game

-This one is a family favorite at our house!
+This one is a family favorite at our house, so our set is WELL LOVED.
 You can make it yourself, or buy one (we have this Disney version, because… I love Disney, and my kids get a kick out of “knowing” all the characters).